|Homepage:||Click to visit|

 Each year several participants obtain internships in Austria during the year or in the summer following the program.
 Among the more than 21 organizations that have hosted interns are such diverse institutions as the Deutsche Bank, BMW, UNO City (United Nations headquarters), U.S. Embassy, GlaxoSmithKline, Austrian Broadcasting, and Greenpeace.

 At regular intervals, the program arranges excursions to Austria's historic and scenic sites, such as museums, exhibitions, archaeological excavations, monasteries, castles, and vineyards.

 Theater and Music

 Vienna is justly famous for its Opera, the Spanish Riding School, and the Boys Choir.
-But Vienna also offers avant-garde theaters and jazz.
-Students attend plays at the famous Burgtheater and the Volkstheater as well as concerts at the Musikverein and Konzerthaus.
+But Vienna also offers avant-garde theater and jazz.
+Students attend plays at the famous Burgtheater and the Volkstheater, as well as concerts at the Musikverein and Konzerthaus.

 Financial Aid : Students may apply for financial aid through the Office of Financial Aid.
 Non-Illinois students should check with their individual financial aid offices.

 Application: The application includes an official transcript, two letters of recommendation (on-line recommended), an essay, two passport style pictures and some on-line questionnaires.